Hey, I’m Blair. I help organisations make sense of complex problems and design services that work in the real world.

 Understand the Brief

 Before jumping into design, I take time to understand the service, the constraints around it, and where assumptions are already shaping the solution.
-That often means slowing things down just enough to ask better questions - about the policy, the system, and the people navigating both.
-In one transformation programme, I led the service design effort by introducing research and testing practices that helped shift focus away from solution mode.
-That early investment made it easier to spot mismatches between user needs and the regulatory content being designed - and helped the team reframe what the service actually needed to do.
+That often means slowing things down just enough to ask better questions about the policy, the system, and the people navigating both.
+In one transformation programme, I introduced research and testing practices that helped shift focus away from solution mode.
+That early investment made it easier to spot mismatches between user needs and the regulatory content being designed, helping the team reframe what the service actually needed to do.

 Understand the Brief

 Before jumping into design, I take time to understand the service, the constraints around it, and where assumptions are already shaping the solution.
-That often means slowing things down just enough to ask better questions - about the policy, the system, and the people navigating both.
-In one transformation programme, I led the service design effort by introducing research and testing practices that helped shift focus away from solution mode.
-That early investment made it easier to spot mismatches between user needs and the regulatory content being designed - and helped the team reframe what the service actually needed to do.
+That often means slowing things down just enough to ask better questions about the policy, the system, and the people navigating both.
+In one transformation programme, I introduced research and testing practices that helped shift focus away from solution mode.
+That early investment made it easier to spot mismatches between user needs and the regulatory content being designed, helping the team reframe what the service actually needed to do.

 Understand the Brief

 Before jumping into design, I take time to understand the service, the constraints around it, and where assumptions are already shaping the solution.
-That often means slowing things down just enough to ask better questions - about the policy, the system, and the people navigating both.
-In one transformation programme, I led the service design effort by introducing research and testing practices that helped shift focus away from solution mode.
-That early investment made it easier to spot mismatches between user needs and the regulatory content being designed - and helped the team reframe what the service actually needed to do.
+That often means slowing things down just enough to ask better questions about the policy, the system, and the people navigating both.
+In one transformation programme, I introduced research and testing practices that helped shift focus away from solution mode.
+That early investment made it easier to spot mismatches between user needs and the regulatory content being designed, helping the team reframe what the service actually needed to do.

 Co-Design and Reframe

-The best ideas rarely come from a single brain.
-I use co-design to get the best out of the room - not just to collect input, but to challenge thinking and shift perspective.
-That means creating safe, energised spaces where policy experts, service staff, and users can explore the problem together.
-When we do it well, reframing becomes a shared act - not something done in isolation by the designer.
-Co-design has helped break down silos between internal teams and surfaced the gap between internal assumptions and what front-line workers actually needed.
-That shift in thinking set the foundation for new service models and more relevant content.
+The best ideas rarely come from one person.
+I use co-design to get the best out of the room, not just to collect input, but to challenge thinking and shift perspective.
+That means creating spaces where policy experts, service staff and users can explore problems together.
+When we do it well, reframing becomes a shared activity rather than something done in isolation by the designer.
+Co-design has helped break down silos between teams and highlight the gap between internal assumptions and what front-line workers actually need.
+That shift in thinking often creates the foundation for better services, clearer content and more practical solutions.

 Co-Design and Reframe

-The best ideas rarely come from a single brain.
-I use co-design to get the best out of the room - not just to collect input, but to challenge thinking and shift perspective.
-That means creating safe, energised spaces where policy experts, service staff, and users can explore the problem together.
-When we do it well, reframing becomes a shared act - not something done in isolation by the designer.
-Co-design has helped break down silos between internal teams and surfaced the gap between internal assumptions and what front-line workers actually needed.
-That shift in thinking set the foundation for new service models and more relevant content.
+The best ideas rarely come from one person.
+I use co-design to get the best out of the room, not just to collect input, but to challenge thinking and shift perspective.
+That means creating spaces where policy experts, service staff and users can explore problems together.
+When we do it well, reframing becomes a shared activity rather than something done in isolation by the designer.
+Co-design has helped break down silos between teams and highlight the gap between internal assumptions and what front-line workers actually need.
+That shift in thinking often creates the foundation for better services, clearer content and more practical solutions.

 Co-Design and Reframe